HM Factory, Gretna: Later use

 Although Site 4 was sold and returned to agricultural use, large parts of the other three sites were retained for ammunition storage by the War Department and later the Ministry of Defence.
 Beginning in the 1930s, up to 2,500 acre of Site 2, at Mossband, became the Central Ammunition Depot, CAD Longtown.
 After World War II it became known as Base Ammunition Depot, BAD Longtown.
 The remaining parts of Site 1, at Smalmstown, were also designated a sub-depot of CAD Longtown.

 The Ministry of Supply began using Site 3, to the southeast of Eastriggs, in the 1930s for ammunition storage.
 The 1250 acre site was known as CAD Eastriggs.
 Ammunition was transported from the storage bunkers within CAD Eastriggs using a narrow gauge railway system.
 Two of the petrol locomotives were used on the Duchal Moor grouse railway near Kilmacolm in Renfrewshire.
 The site was connected to the Glasgow and South Western Railway at a junction at Eastriggs.
 In the 1960s, CAD Eastriggs became a sub-depot of CAD Longtown.

 The Smalmstown portion of the site closed in 2005, with Eastriggs and Longtown remaining open.

 Eastriggs Depot was closed in around 2010, with proposals as of 2021 to repurpose the site as a stabling and maintenance facility for HS2 (High Speed 2) to store up to 28 high speed trains and would be used for cleaning, light maintenance and storage of equipment.

+The Devil's Porridge Museum

+The Devil's Porridge Museum, Eastriggs, Dumfriesshire, opened on its present site in 2014, one hundred years after the start of the First World War.
+The Museum commemorates the efforts of its workers during and after the First World War.
+What was to later become the museum, began perhaps ten years earlier as an exhibition of photographs and records in a local church hall.